telus/tds-core/guide/contributing/codebase-overview.md

   manager for its speed and deep dependency version locking
 * [Openshift](https://www.openshift.com/) and [Docker](https://www.docker.com/): the CI pipeline is largely
   based on the isomorphic stater kit pipeline, using Docker as the build artifact
-* [Lerna](https://lernajs.io/): A tool for managing the repository that consists of multiple packages.
+* [Lerna](https://lernajs.io/): A tool for managing JavaScript projects with multiple packages.

 ## Component structure and standards {#component-structure-and-standards}